Zappandy/MasterThesis/Spheroids_System/README.md

 Custom made training for the RGS (rehabilitation system) developed by the SPECS lab.
-I have uploaded both the experimental and control group builds as well as the visualization/data analysis scripts
+I have uploaded the basic system where the ADC mapper was mainly tinkered with to adjust velocity as well as frequency of spheres during training.